cofinalsubnets/lisa/readme.md

 # lips
-lips is a simple lisp variant with a runtime written in C and a self-hosting threaded code compiler that makes it faster than most interpreted languages.
+♫ lisp is all you need ♫

 ## build / install
-are you on linux? `make` will probably work. otherwise consult the makefile for the C compiler invocation. `make install` puts files under `~/.local/{bin,lib}/`. lips assumes 64-bit word size but otherwise should be fairly portable.
+are you on linux? `make` will probably work. otherwise, just read the `makefile` :)

 ## syntax
 - `()` is self-quoting and false